AVI-DE/PersonalizedMovieTrailerWebsite/ReadMe.md

 Apart from the above steps if you prefer to run the Movie Trailer website directly then run the "fresh_tomatoes" HTML file present inside the folder "Movie Trailer Website"

+## Built With

-Built With Python - v3.7.0
+Python - v3.7.0

+Author
-Authors Avisekh Dey
+Avisekh Dey

+## Acknowledgment

-Acknowledgments This project is part of the requirement for completion of Udacity Python Nanodegree program.
+This project is part of the requirement for completion of Udacity Python Nanodegree program.
 The various instructors video present in this course have been a major contributor for the successful completion of this project

-MOVIE TRAILER WEBSITE LANDING PAGE:
+## Movie Trailer Website Landing Page

 ![Movie Trailer ScreenShot](https://user-images.githubusercontent.com/46341508/64031900-62930780-cb17-11e9-84fe-3f7f96e32e91.JPG)